Topological nematic phase in Dirac semi-metals

 By minimizing the free energy, we obtain the phase diagram as shown in Fig. \ref{Figure:Landau Level}(b).
 Instability happens for arbitrarily weak repulsive interaction \cite{yang2011, roy2014} and as one tunes the interaction to go across $V/U=1$, the system undergoes a phase transition from a CDW phase to a nematic phase or vice versa.
-To see how this instability happens, we consider the simplest case where there is only one order parameter (for example, $N_1$).
-Then the self-consistency equation for $N_1$ is given by \be \frac{1}{U}=\frac{1}{4\pi}\int_{-\Lambda}^{\Lambda} d k_z \frac{1}{\sqrt{m(k_z)^2+U^2|N_1|^2}}, \ee where $\Lambda$ is the momentum cut-off and $v_f=|\frac{m(k_z)}{k_z}|$ is the Fermi velocity.
-A non-zero solution for the energy gap $N_1$ can always be found for arbitrary interaction \cite{shankar1994}: $|N_1|\approx\frac{2v_f\Lambda}{U}e^{-\frac{2\pi v_f}{U}}$.
+Let us focus on the nematic regime ($D_{1,2}=0$) and the corresponding self-consistent equations can be solved analytically.
+As is shown in the Supplementary Materials \cite{supplementary}, the critical temperature that characterizes a phase transition from semi-metallic phase to the nematic phase is \be T_c=\frac{2e^{\gamma}v_f{\Lambda}}{\pi k_B}e^{-\frac{v_f\Lambda}{U}\frac{h}{eBS}} \ee where $\Lambda$ is the momentum cut-off and $v_f=|\frac{m(k_z)}{k_z}|$ is the Fermi velocity. $\gamma=0.577...$ is the Euler constant and $k_B$ is the Boltzmann constant.
+We have considered a sample with a finite area $S$ in the $x$-$y$ plane.
+When $T<T_c$, non-zero nematic ordering will always be formed for arbitrary $U$.
+In the zero temperature limit, the magnitude of order parameter can be solved \cite{supplementary,shankar1994}: $|N_1|\approx\frac{2v_f\Lambda}{U}e^{-\frac{2\pi v_f\Lambda}{U}\frac{h}{eBS}}$.
+This expression indicates that a larger energy gap will show up for a larger magnetic field.
 This instability under magnetic fields is a direct result of the finite Landau level degeneracy.
 This suggests the necessary condition for the instability is that the cyclotron length is much smaller than the sample size.
-Moreover, we expect the instability should still exist at disordered samples since finite density of states for 1D Dirac cone can not be removed by disorder.
-The detailed discussion on this issue is beyond the scope of this letter, and they are certainly worth further studies in the future.
+In the Supplementary Materials \cite{supplementary}, we further discuss the existing experiments studying LLs of Dirac semimetals, and predict possible evidence of nematic phases in STM measurements of Landau levels.

 \textit{Acknowledgement -} We acknowledge the helpful discussion with XL Qi.
+C.X.L is supported by ONR (Grant No. N00014-15-1-2675).
 J. H. is supported by NSF grant DMR-1005536 and DMR-0820404 (Penn State MRSEC) during the early part of this work, and later by the Netherlands Organization for Scientific Research (NWO/OCW) through the D-ITP consortium.
 Cenke Xu is supported by the the David and Lucile Packard Foundation and NSF Grant No. DMR-1151208.

 \onecolumngrid